 Graduating from a cost center to a profit center

-Monetizing payments may already sound attractive to you — but in order to scale from where you are today to your maximum revenue potential —it requires a strategic approach.
+Monetizing payments may already sound attractive to you — but in order to scale from where you are today to your maximum revenue potential through payments requires a strategic approach.
 Choosing an embedded payment solution is a step in the right direction, but it’s not the complete formula for success.

 The right partner will help you establish a payments roadmap and timeline for integration.
-Once you’ve thoroughly scoped how you will enable payments on your platform, develop a monetization strategy to maximize your payments revenue by:
+Once you’ve thoroughly scoped how you will enable payments on your platform, you can develop a monetization strategy to maximize your payments revenue that may include:

-- Charging a % transaction fee for payments that are processed through your platform
+- Charging a percentage transaction fee for payments that are processed through your platform

 - Charging a flat fee for payments processed